openstack-archive/sahara-specs/specs/kilo/edp-data-sources-in-job-configs.rst

 Alternatives
 ------------

-A slightly diferent approach could be taken in which DataSource names or uuids are prepended with a prefix to identify them.
+A slightly different approach could be taken in which DataSource names or uuids are prepended with a prefix to identify them.
 This would eliminate the need for config values to turn the feature on and would allow individual values to be looked up rather than all values.
 It would be unambiguous but may hurt